MyoRobotics/MyoRobotics-Documentation/source/Electronics/ElectronicsAndEmbeddedSubsystemSummary.rst

 The MYO-Joints are equiped with an absolute position sensors.
-An interface board (joint sensor board) is mounted on each joint as shown in :numref:`second-figure`.
+An interface board (joint sensor board) is mounted on each joint as shown in :numref:`EAESS_second-figure`.
 The joint position is sent to the MYO-Ganglion via CAN.
 The joint sensor board reads the magnetic joint sensor (within the joint) at a rate of 16kHz.
 A filtered value of this joint position (moving average filter) is sent to the MYO-Ganglion